Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - [IEEE: 802.11 Acronyms & Abbreviations](https://ieeexplore.ieee.org/document/5769885) _`$$$`_
 - [Wireless Dictionary of Acronyms & Abbreviations @ IWPC: The International Wireless Industry Consortium](https://www.iwpc.org/dictionary.aspx)

-## 📡🏺🧑‍🏫 History of Wireless Networks & Wi-Fi
+## 📡🏺🧑‍🏫 History of Networking, Wireless Networks & Wi-Fi
 _The one who knows the past can build the future.
 Building the future, and keeping the past alive – are one and the same thing._

 ### 🏺🌐 History of Network Communications & Internet